AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/calc-cstm-data-reports/custom-field-manager-issue-creator-on-issue-form.md

 content-type: reference
 product-area: reporting
 navigation-topic: calculate-custom-data-reports
-title: Calculated custom field example: display the manager of an issue's creator on the issue custom form
+title: "Calculated custom field example: display the manager of an issue's creator on the issue custom form"
 description: Using a calculated custom field, you can display the name of the manager of an issue's creator on a custom form attached to the issue.
 Using the same statement, you can build similar calculated fields for projects, issues, and other objects.
 ---